 2. Offer flexibility

-In 2017, Nous group conducted a case study on three large organisations in Victoria.
+In 2017, the Nous group conducted a case study on three large organisations in Victoria.
 Unsurprisingly, all three organisations experienced a positive return on investment in offering flexible work – the largest being Wannon Water, who experienced an estimated $150k annual net saving.
-This study proves that employees, particularly those with family/caring responsibilities, really value flexibility that allows them to balance their responsibilities with work.
+This study proves that employees, particularly those with family/caring responsibilities, really value the flexibility that allows them to balance their responsibilities with work.

 While you have a legal obligation to consider flexible working arrangement requests for employees who meet certain criteria, consider offering all employees flexibility such as the option to work a 9 day fortnight, or flexible starting and finishing times.
 You could introduce this option slowly to minimise any impact on your business operations, or for a trial period to start with.

 3. No work emails or calls post office hours.